starwarsfan/edomi-docker/README.md

 ## Edomi-Docker

- This is a docker implementation for Edomi, a PHP-based smarthome framework.
+This is a Docker implementation for Edomi, a PHP-based smarthome framework.
- It is based on the initial work of [pfischi](https://github.com/pfischi/edomi-docker), thx a lot!

 For more information please refer to [Official website](http://www.edomi.de/) or [Support forum](https://knx-user-forum.de/forum/projektforen/edomi)

 ### 1. Build/Use the Edomi Container